Cycling the Pyrenees: 5 climbs we think you should ride

 Conclusion

-We could go on and on with places to ride in the Pyrenees as there really is a lot on offer.
+I could go on and on with places to ride in the Pyrenees as there really is a lot on offer.
 This hopefully whets your appetite for a small sample of what is on offer.
 If you need any more convincing about visiting the Pyrenees our Why we think you will love cycling in the Pyrenees article will hopefully convince you.